-This sparked Underwriters Laboratories' interest in solving this problem.
-From 2014 to 2017, Dr. Chapin embarked on architecting and executing five global summits focused on battery safety in aviation, mobility and other devices.
+This sparked UL Research Institutes' interest in solving this problem.
+From 2014 to 2017, Dr. Chapin embarked on architecting and executing five global summits focused on battery safety in aviation, mobility, and other devices.
 In 2017, this work came to focus exclusively on battery safety in aviation.

-“Over Underwriters Laboratories’ 124-year history, we’ve worked for the safety of the general public.
+“Over (our) history, we’ve worked for the safety of the general public.
 Today, we are bringing over a century of resources and expertise to aviation.
 Pilots now recognize the value of UL and the head of the FAA’s Office of Hazardous Materials Safety called us ‘an indispensable partner.’
-This recognition is an honor.” — Dr. Tom Chapin, Ph.D., Vice President, Research, Underwriters Laboratories
+This recognition is an honor.” — Dr. Tom Chapin, former vice president, research, UL Research Institutes

-The threat of battery-related air disaster is a global risk that will only grow along with the rising use of lithium-ion batteries.
-Without improving practices and policies at every step, from manufacturing to packaging to transportation, the risks will continue to increase.
+The threat of battery-related air disaster is a global risk due to the rising use of lithium-ion batteries in different applications and devices.
+Without improving practices, standardization, and policies at every step — from manufacturing to transportation to usage — the risks will continue to increase.
 Stakeholders worldwide agree that it’s not a matter of if, but rather when.

-In light of this, Underwriters Laboratories is dedicated to applying its expertise in battery safety science, standards development and outreach to develop a new global framework that will advance the safe transport of lithium-ion batteries and minimize the risk of air disasters.
+In light of this, UL Research Institutes is dedicated to applying its expertise in battery safety science, standards development, and outreach to develop a new global framework that will advance the safe transport of lithium-ion batteries and minimize the risk of air disasters.

-Efforts to advance safety include market and scientific research, standards writing, policymaking, data sharing and more.
+Efforts to advance safety include scientific research, standards writing, policymaking, data sharing, and more.